Jalez/FakeTube/README.md

 Jaakko Rajala, jaakko.rajala@tuni.fi

-## Todo list(In no specific order atm):
+## Current Todo list(In no specific order atm):

-[ ] Make video-list display more than 5 items through the youtube api.
+- [ ] Make video-list display more than 5 items through the youtube api.
 Perhaps the next 5 suggested items?
-[ ] Come up with a better way to display the video-list?
+- [ ] Come up with a better way to display the video-list?
 Not a priority.
-[ ] Remodel the chat-component and more specificly, the single comment-component.
+- [ ] Remodel the chat-component and more specificly, the single comment-component.
-[ ] Separate comment-component to separate react components.
+- [ ] Separate comment-component to separate react components.
-[ ] Add a working database.
+- [ ] Add a working database.
 Probably with MongoDB, could possibly do something SQL-based for practise sake?
-[ ] Use the database to store data for actual accounts, comments, video-preferations, etc.
+- [ ] Use the database to store data for actual accounts, comments, video-preferations, etc.
-[ ] Add a unique default video-list based on users most popular search terms. (current term: books) [ ] Create a login screen (Probably a pop-up that only triggers if no user has been logged in in the past.)
+- [ ] Add a unique default video-list based on users most popular search terms. (current term: books)
+- [ ] Create a login screen (Probably a pop-up that only triggers if no user has been logged in in the past.)

 ## Available Scripts